Redevelopment of Greystones harbour prevents fishermen landing catches

 A protest at Greystones harbour over the prevention of commercial fishermen landing catches since a €300 million redevelopment.

-Fishermen in Greystones, Co Wicklow, claim they have been effectively banned from landing catches following a €300 million redevelopment of the local harbour for housing and a marine leisure quarter.
+Fishermen in Greystones, Co Wicklow, claim they are unable to land catches following a €300 million redevelopment of the local harbour for housing and a marine leisure quarter.

 While some concerns had been raised about the smell of commercial fishing activity in the harbour, the fishermen and locals believe these could have been overcome.